QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 --- abstract

-   NETCONF and RESTCONF protocols provide programmatic interfaces for accessing configuration data modeled by YANG.
-This document defines the use of a YANG-based configuration template mechanism whereby configuration data can be defined in one or more templates and applied repeatedly.
+   This document defines a YANG-based configuration template mechanism whereby configuration data can be defined in one or more templates and applied repeatedly.
 This avoids the redundant definition of identical configuration and ensures the consistency of it, thus